 Compared to companies that don’t, companies that invest in employee training enjoy a 24% higher profit margin.

-A situation may occur where ABC Company is unsure about the effectiveness of these training programs.
+A situation may occur where ABC Company is unsure about the effectiveness of training programs.
 Let’s discuss training effectiveness.

 Talking about the ABC Company, if it arranges training and development programs, it might know the necessity of evaluating training effectiveness and its ROI.
 Ultimately, nobody wants to spend valuable resources on training that does not provide better returns.